Konafets/typo3_debugbar/README.md

 ![Configuration](https://raw.githubusercontent.com/konafets/typo3_debugbar/develop/Documentation/Images/Configure.png)

 The Typo3DebugBar implements the `SingletonInterface`, therefore you can get the same instance via `GeneralUtility::makeInstance(Typo3DebugBar::class)`.
-This opens the possibility to interact with the the DebugBar from within TYPO3.
+This opens the possibility to interact with the DebugBar from within TYPO3.

 ### Log Exceptions